zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_tasks.rst

      TASKGROUP   AUDIO_TASKS
      TASKGROUP   KEYPAD_TASKS

-A public task group can be referenced from any source file that includes the file :file:`zephyr.h`.
+A public task group can be referenced by name from any source file that includes the file :file:`zephyr.h`.

 .. note::
    Private task groups are not supported by the Zephyr kernel.